The Lean Language Reference

 {a b : α} : r a bQuot.mk r a = Quot.mk r b

-It is important to note that r need not be an equivalence relation in this axiom.
-When r is not an equivalence relation, we are actually taking a quotient with respect to the equivalence relation generated by r.
+The relation r does not need to be an equivalence relation to use this axiom.
+When r is not an equivalence relation, the quotient is with respect to the equivalence relation generated by r.

 In addition to the above constants, Lean's kernel contains a reduction rule for Quot.lift that causes it to reduce when used with Quot.mk, analogous to ι-reduction for inductive types.
 Given a relation r over α, a function f from α to β, and a proof resp that f respects r, the term Quot.lift f resp (Quot.mk r x) is definitionally equal to f x.